 Water System Name: PWS ID#: Report Year: Population Served: 142 requiring the executed.
-Further e development of, dist er, the CWS certifies t named above hereby confirms that all tribution of, and notification of a const the information contained in the report y submitted to the primacy agency by rt is correct and consistent with the Certified by: Name: ТТ Title: Signature: Phone #: Date: Check methods s used and complete : - re persons must post the CCR on a p ublicly-accessible Internet site which is e persons must distribute the CCR by specify direct delivery methods: mail or direct delivery.
-0 persons but more than 500 person and specify direct delivery ns must either distribute the CCR by mail method: no tify by "direct means' wspaper(s) and when f the CCR itself) (Voided if using CC, that the CCR is not being mailed, bu (attach copy of notice) and specify "direct means" of de was printed in the local newspaper(s) was made available upon request ersons must either distribute the CCF specify direct delivery methods: no tify by "direct means" py of notice) R for Tier III Public Notification!)
-It how a copy may be obtained (attach livery of the notice: was made available upon request "Good fait such as inc po ma ad pu h" efforts (in addition dustry employees, aparenting the CCR on the ailing the CCR to post vertising the availabiliablication of the CCR n to the above required methods) were artment tenants, etc. Those extra effor Internet at www bu sinesses, and large pri veral persons such as: apartments,
+Further e development of, dis er, the CWS certifies stribution of, and notification of a co all provisions under 40 CFR parts 141 and nsumer confidence report have been port is correct and consistent with the by their NC certified laboratory.
+Certified by: Name: Title: Signature: Phone #: Date: Check methods s used and complete e: - ore persons must post the CCR on a publicly-accessible Internet site which is re persons must distribute the CCR d specify direct delivery methods: by mail or direct delivery.
+Systems se or direct delivery rving less than 10,00 y.
+Date Delivered: 00 persons but more than 500 persons and specify direct deliver sons must either distribute the CCR by mail method: no tify by "direct means wspaper(s) and when s" that the CCR is not being mailed, a (attach copy of notice) but it will be published in what delivery of the notice: was printed in the local newspaper(s s) Systems se Date Delive rving 500 or fewer pered: and persons must either distribute the Co specify direct delivery methods: CR by mail or direct delivery. no CCR for Tier III Public Notification!) but how a copy may be obtained (attach and specify "direct means" of o delivery of the notice: ar nd a copy of the CCR was made available upon request such as inc po ma ad pu dustry employees, ap sting the CCR on the ailing the CCR to pos- vertising the availabi blication of the CCR e Internet at wwwstal patrons within the service area ality of the CCR in news media (attach in local newspaper (attach copy) bu sinesses, and large pr several persons such as: apartments, needed)